BYFLEET, WEST BYFLEET AND PYRFORD RESIDENTS ASSOCIATION

 The Chairman of the Annual General Meeting or Extraordinary General Meeting shall be the Chairman of the Committee, or a delegated person appointed by the Committee, who will have a casting vote.
 In the event of a dispute arising, the decision of the Chairman shall be final.

 An Extraordinary General Meeting may be called at any time to consider specific business at the request of 20 members with at least 14 days notice in writing to the Secretary.
 No other business shall be conducted at such a meeting.

-The Association is governed by a formal Deed of Trust (Trust Deed) and the powers of the Association emanate there from.
-The Trust Deed provides that all of the Committee are Trustees of the Association.
+The Association is governed by a formal Constitution and the powers of the Association emanate there from.
+The Constitution provides that all of the Committee are Trustees of the Association.
 The Association shall effect and maintain a policy of insurance (the ‘Policy ‘) to cover the liabilities (if any) of the Committee in the carrying out of their duties related to the Association apart from any fraud or wilful malpractice by any member of the Committee.
 The Policy terms and cover will be recommended to the Committee from time to time by an insurance professional.

 The Hon.
 Secretary shall maintain a list of those members of the Committee and these names, as adjusted from time to time, shall be specified as Trustees in the Policy.
 In the event of a proposed new member of the Committee (‘New Member’) the Hon.
 Secretary shall notify the New Member that on being assumed as a member of the Committee this automatically assumes the New Member as a Trustee of the Association.

 The administration and management of the Association shall be vested in the Committee which shall normally meet once a month (except August and December).
 The Committee shall consist of: